 - Status: When there is a network fault, the IGP protocol on devices immediately performs convergence and floods the updated link status.
-The BGP-LS protocol then reports the information to the controller, and the controller sets the corresponding links as down. - Bandwidth: Network Digital Map displays bandwidth utilization data for links and color-codes the links based on the bandwidth utilization ranges set by users. - Delay: Network Digital Map displays delay data for links and color-codes the links based on the delay ranges set by users. - Cost: Network Digital Map displays TE metric data for links and color-codes the links based on the TE metric ranges set by users. - Packet loss rate: Network Digital Map displays packet loss rate data for links. - Energy: Network Digital Map displays energy efficiency and real-time power for NEs. - Availability: Availability is automatically assessed based on link fault frequency to reflect the stability of network links.

-- IP traffic scheduling: Currently, most IP networks use best-effort forwarding, which makes them prone to congestion in the event of a traffic surge.
+The BGP-LS protocol then reports the information to the controller, and the controller sets the corresponding links as down. - Bandwidth: Network Digital Map displays bandwidth utilization data for links and color-codes the links based on the bandwidth utilization ranges set by users. - Delay: Network Digital Map displays delay data for links and color-codes the links based on the delay ranges set by users. - Cost: Network Digital Map displays TE metric data for links and color-codes the links based on the TE metric ranges set by users. - Packet loss rate: Network Digital Map displays packet loss rate data for links. - Energy: Network Digital Map displays energy efficiency and real-time power for NEs. - Availability: Availability is automatically assessed based on link fault frequency to reflect the stability of network links. - Navigation-like path computation: Optimal paths are computed to match service intents.
+The intelligent cloud-map algorithm can finish path computation in mere seconds while taking 20+ factors into account.
+It can detect poor service quality in seconds, locate root causes in minutes, and complete automatic optimization in minutes to meet differentiated SLA assurance requirements. - IP traffic scheduling: Currently, most IP networks use best-effort forwarding, which makes them prone to congestion in the event of a traffic surge.
 Manual traffic balancing takes more than 3 hours on average, resulting in poor user experience.
 Network Digital Map can detect IP network congestion in real time, and using BGP FlowSpec, it automatically optimizes and adjusts traffic paths, achieving minute-level SLA closed-loop assurance. - Highly stable IP network: Network Digital Map provides the "intent verification" and "BGP route analysis" capabilities to detect incorrect network changes in advance and intercept potential major network accidents, helping service providers build secure, reliable, and highly stable IP networks. - Green IP network: Network Digital Map provides the "energy analysis" capability that makes energy consumption visible, manageable, and optimizable on the entire network.